For Berkshire West:

 This service also provides events for children and young people with ADHD and/or Autism.
 Please see the GEMS website.

-The best way to make a referral to PSC’s ADHD Service is to use this online form or call our Helpline on 0118 9863532.
+• Professionals: The best way to make a referral to the ADHD Service is to use this online form (choose the ‘Professional Enquiries’ tab) or call PSC’s Helpline on 0118 9863532

 GP ADHD Training Programme